Metals and Non-Metals

 |(iii) Aluminium||(c) Wrapping food|

 |(iv) Carbon||(f) Fuel|

 (a) Dilute sulphuric acid is poured on a copper plate?

-Answer: (a) When dilute sulphuric acid is poured on a copper plate, copper reacts with sulphuric acid to liberate hydrogen gas.
+When concentrated sulphuric acid is poured on a copper plate, copper reacts with sulphuric acid to liberate hydrogen gas.

 Cu + H2SO4 → CuSO4 + H2